National Oceanic and Atmospheric Administration (NOAA), Commerce.

 The Department of Commerce, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to comment on proposed and/or continuing information collections, as required by the Paperwork Reduction Act of 1995.

-Written comments must be submitted on or before February 10, 2017.
+To ensure consideration, written or on-line comments must be submitted on or before June 1, 2020.

 Start Further Info